Perpetual check: Unzicker vs. Averbakh

 Threatening 29...Qh2.
-If 29.hxg4 then 29...Qf2+, salvaging a draw by threefold repetition with checks by moving the queen alternatively to f2 and h4.
+If 29.hxg4 then 29...Qf2+, salvaging a draw by threefold repetition with checks by moving the queen between f2 and h4.

 Hamppe vs. Meitner

 In a classic game Carl Hamppe–Philipp Meitner, Vienna 1872, following a series of sacrifices Black forced the game to the position in the diagram, where he drew by a perpetual check: